Troubleshooting

 command cannot be invoked from the command line, because the location of the git binary cannot be found in the Path

 environment variable.
-This is needed by JadeGit to invoke git credential commands during authentication.
+This is needed by JadeGit to invoke commands during authentication.

 Check the HTTPS_PROXY environment variable or git https.proxy config setting is prefixed with 'http://'.
-Refer to this stackoverflow question for further info.
+Refer to this for further info.